 The medical school's mission-based scholarship program is one example of the School's strategy to address workforce shortages by retaining UCR-trained physicians in the region.
 This scholarship program provides an incentive for students to alleviate medical school debt while remaining in Inland Southern California (Riverside, San Bernardino and Imperial counties) following medical school education and residency training.
 Should the recipients of the mission-based scholarships practice outside of the region before the end of their commitment, the scholarships become repayable loans.
 A total of 39 currently enrolled students are recipients of these scholarships.
 The school itself budgets \$1 million each year for these innovative scholarships, but it has also received extramural funding to support this program.
-First 5 Riverside is currently supporting five scholarships, for students interested in practicing pediatrics in Riverside County.
-A Riverside couple is funding three scholarships, a real estate firm has funded three scholarships, and the H.N. and Frances C. Berger Foundation, based in Palm Desert, Calif., has funded a scholarship for a student from the Coachella Valley.
+First 5 Riverside has and will support a total of six scholarships for students interested in practicing pediatrics in Riverside County.
+A Riverside couple is funding two scholarships, a real estate firm has funded three scholarships, the H.N. and Frances C. Berger Foundation, based in Palm Desert, Calif., has funded a scholarship for a student from the Coachella Valley, and Riverside Community Health Foundation is currently funding two students.
 The medical school is continuing to raise external funds to establish additional such scholarships.

 Responding to the physician shortage in Inland Southern California requires more than building a medical school.
 Consequently, the UCR School of Medicine is executing two additional strategies that will capitalize on the primary drivers of where physicians practice - where they grow up and where they complete residency training.
-A continuum of student pipeline programs, currently spanning high school through postbaccalaureate studies reached approximately 1,000 students in 2016-17.
+A continuum of student pipeline programs, currently spanning high school through postbaccalaureate studies reached approximately 1,100 students in 2017-18.
 The programs are designed to help more of the region's students become eligible for medical school (see Section IV).
 UCR is continuing to work with healthcare partners in the community to establish new GME programs that physicians need in order to become fully independent and board certified (see Section VI).